Hide personal accounts and force organizations

 }

-Limit access to users with active organizations only
+Limit access to only users with active organizations

-Now that you have hidden Personal Accounts from the UI and can detect and set an active organization, you can limit access to your application to users with active organizations only.
+Now that you have hidden personal accounts from the UI and can detect and set an active organization, you can limit access to your application to users with active organizations only.
 This will ensure that users without active organizations cannot access your application.

 It's possible for a user to be signed in, but not have an active organization.
 This can happen in two cases: